surryaansh/SuruGPT/README.md

 - Filtered to avoid noise
 - Injected into the prompt

-This enables:
-- Continuity across sessions
-- Efficient token usage
+This enables continuity across sessions and efficient token usage
-- Context grounded in past interactions

 ## System Details